 So, check out our posts about Umpqua Hot Springs in the dense forests of Oregon and Alvord Hot Springs hidden in the Oregon desert.

-We also recommend the gorgeous Arizona Hot Springs, which is only 40 minutes driving from Las Vegas, so it’s worth going there for a hike to get a break from Sin City.
+We also recommend the gorgeous Arizona Hot Springs, which is only 40 minute’s drive from Las Vegas, so it’s worth going there for a hike to get a break from Sin City.